 Students intending to major in all disciplines can take any Freshman Seminar, offering an accessible method for all to explore different interests early in their college experience.

-“I think it’s exciting that I get to draw in students from the humanities, the social scientists, and the arts,” Craig A. Marshall said.
+“I think it’s exciting that I get to draw in students from the humanities, the social sciences, and the arts,” Craig A. Marshall said.
 Marshall’s course, FRS 129: Visualizing Nature — Techniques in Field Biology, satisfies an SEL distribution.

 “It allows me to really engage with students from different backgrounds, and that is something I never really had the opportunity to do when I was a TA for Evolution or Introduction to Biology in graduate school,” he continued.
 “I know that a lot of them are taking [FRS 129] to fulfill an SEL requirement, but I make it my personal mission to make them fall in love with nature.
 And if that’s the one thing I do in the course, then it is worth it, to me.”